 Communication is a key part of the overall process of earning media coverage.
 It’s about building relationships and trust.
 Reporters are on tight deadlines.
 If you miss an interview or don’t respond in a timely manner, that journalist may simply move on to the next source.
 Communicating with your PR firm is a must.

 In our collaboration with you, we learn what outlets are important to you and your customers to ensure we aren’t simply focusing on what we think you may want.
 Earned media coverage allows you to share your key messages with consumers who are willing and ready to listen by building their trust and not bombarding them with things they didn’t ask for.
-Download our free guide Learn Media Relations From The Media to learn more about media relations and earned media coverage.
+Download our guide Learn Media Relations From The Media to learn more about media relations and earned media coverage.

 Marjorie Comer is an award-winning PR professional.
 She graduated from Rockhurst University with a Bachelor of Arts in communication and loves to cheer for her hometown Kansas City Royals.
 Marjorie has worked for Axia Public Relations since October 2011.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.